Case Study: Operator mobility

 The Houston Based chemical plant approached us with a need to establish a wireless infrastructure on an area of their site to facilitate the execution of these activities.

-In addition to enabling operations with rugged, certified and easily portable tablet, we were charged with engineering and designing the wireless infrastructure needed to support such a network ensuring reliable communications regardless of where the operations personnel may work from as well as ensuring the network remained reliable throughout the area regardless of any specific turn around activities that may shut down portions of the unit.
+In addition to enabling operations with a rugged, certified and easily portable tablet, we were charged with engineering and designing the wireless infrastructure needed to support such a network ensuring reliable communications regardless of where the operations personnel may work from as well as ensuring the network remained reliable throughout the area even in situations where specific turn around activities may have shut down portions of the unit.

-I²oT Solutions experienced personnel performed a detailed site wireless engineering and design that entailed establishing key locations to install meshed Access Points considering key factors of performance throughput and reliability encompassed around a cost-effective deployment strategy while ensuring and future extension of the network to the remaining site would be easily extended an integrated.
+I²oT Solutions’ team of experienced personnel performed a detailed wireless engineering design that allowed key locations to install meshed Access Points while considering key factors of performance, throughput and reliability.
+This required a cost-effective deployment strategy that ensured the network could be extended to the remaining site while being fully integrated.